 Today, M. Butterfly remains a vital commentary on the historically problematic view of Asia within the Western world.
 Orientalism is still a force that makes stereotypes out of Asian cultures and peoples.
-Furthermore, blatant racism, evidenced in the attacks on Asian Americans after the outbreak of COVID-19, are still an unhappy feature of our modern world.
+Furthermore, blatant racism, apparent in the attacks on Asian Americans after the outbreak of COVID-19, are still an awful feature of our modern world.
 What M. Butterfly still offers is a critique of the way one’s own desire, fear, and ignorance can blind them to the truth.
 In fact, the script itself has been updated in recent years to reflect important social developments.
-Ahead of its Broadway revival in 2017, Hwang adjusted the portrayal of Song by making the fact that he is male clear to the audience from the beginning, rather than through a climactic reveal.
+Ahead of its Broadway revival in 2017, Hwang adjusted the portrayal of Song by making the fact that he is male-bodied clear to the audience from the beginning, rather than through a climactic reveal.
 Overall, Song’s gender is more fluid than in the original version, which reflects a greater recognition of non-binary and nontraditional gender expression in wider society.
 Changes for subsequent productions are not uncommon for major plays, including plays that have won Tony Awards and inhabit a special place in the canon.
 Theatre is, after all a living thing, and living things adapt to their new surroundings.

 Throughout this site, we have explored how three major productions dealt with some very complex themes, particularly race/ethnicity and politics.
 In every case, there has been a question of power.
 In Fiddler on the Roof, the people of Anatevka are subject to the power of the Russian Empire.
 In 1600 Pennsylvania Avenue, the Black servants in the White House are significantly disenfranchised in comparison to their White counterparts.
 In M. Butterfly, Rene Gallimard, a European man, appears to have the power in his relationship, but it is really Song Liling who is manipulating him with help from his own racist delusions.
 This goes to show that Broadway-caliber theatre can be insightful and even controversial, even if it ultimately depends on entertainment for good sales.